This post contains affiliate links. Please see our disclosure policy.

 - Take a small spatula and scrape dough from paddle.

-- Add in cherries and chocolate, then mix on low a couple spins to spread throughout cookie dough (or by stirring in with spoon).
+- Add in cherries and chocolate, then mix on low a couple spins to spread throughout cookie dough (or by stirring in with spoon).1/2 cup dried cherries, 1/2 cup 70% dark chocolate bar or chips

 - Cover bowl with plastic wrap and set in fridge to chill for 30 minutes.

-- Preheat Oven to 375 F (190 C) and line two rimmed cookie sheets with parchment paper or silicone mats.
+- Preheat Oven to 375℉ (190℃) and line a rimmed cookie sheet with two layers of parchment paper.

-- Using a cookie dough scoop or 2 tablespoon Scoop to measure out cookie dough. (dough will be thick and sticky)
+- Using a cookie dough scoop or 2 Tbsp Scoop to measure out cookie dough. (dough will be thick and sticky)

 - Scoop cookie dough balls and place on baking sheets 2 inches apart.

-- Bake on middle rack for 10-12 minutes.
+- Bake on the middle oven rack for 10-12 minutes.
 Edges should be brown and center still soft.
 Cookie will firm as they cool.
 Don't over bake them!

-- Let cookies cool on pan for 3-4 minutes, then transfer to cooling rack.
+- Let cookies cool on pan for 3-4 minutes, then transfer to wire rack to cool completely.

 Notes